-From Spooles output is provided for the actually used number of threads (which may differ from nthreads) in file spooles.out (cf. example below).
-For single-threading the file spools.out is empty.
+Spooles provides output for the actually used number of threads (which may differ from nthreads) in file: "spooles.out" (cf. example below).
+For single-threading the file "spools.out" is empty.

 • Test of MT for ccx and Spooles.
-MT for ccx and Spooles will be tested for the test example: "rotor" from directory "test" of ccx, a CPU with ncpu = 4 logical CPUs, OMP\NUM\THREADS=10, and, therefore, for nthread = 10 > ncpu=4.
+MT for ccx and Spooles will be tested for the test example: "rotor" from the test-directory of ccx, a CPU with ncpu = 4 logical CPUs, OMP\NUM\THREADS=10 and, therefore, for nthread = 10 > ncpu=4.
 As already explained above, the ENV: OMP\NUM\THREADS invokes MT for both Spooles and ccx (to invoke MT for Spooles only use ENV: CCX\NPROC\EQUATION\SOLVER).